llliting/Sorting-Algorithm/README.md

 * make the size of data changeable.

 * interactive.py:
-* Promote user to selete sorting algorithms
+* Prompt the user to selete sorting algorithms
-* Make few tables and graphs:
+* Make some tables and graphs:
 1) Matplotlib, numpy, and other python packages (on A-N)
 2) Gnuplot (on Terminal)
 * Generate a running report in Excel